ctoruno/LAC-Reports/Outputs/Panama/Method/Panama_method.md

                                 </p>
                                 <p class="mb-0 c-purple"><b>SAMPLING</b></p>
                                 <p class="mb-4">
-                                    Regions, provinces, and <i>comarcas</i>were selected to achieve a nationally representative sample in Panama.
-Interviewers were assigned a segment starting point that was selected systematically to coincide with the region.
-Interviewers performed a systemic random route, while paying close attention to target quotas for gender, age, and income.
-Interviewers used a Kish grid to select respondents.
+                                    Regions, provinces and <i>comarcas</i>, and districts were selected to achieve a nationally representative sample of the country based on population density and geographic coverage.
+Within districts, <i>corregimientos</i>, or jurisdictions, were then selected as the primary sampling unit using probability proportionate to size sampling.
+Individual enumeration areas consisted of neighborhood blocks and were selected via simple random sampling.
+The number of enumeration areas assigned to each district was determined based on relative population size.
+Within each enumeration area, survey administrators performed a systematic random route to sample households and used a Kish grid to select respondents.
 If the selected respondent declined to be interviewed or otherwise did not meet the characteristics of the target quota, the interviewer moved on to the next household.
                                 </p>
                             </div>
                         </div>